Game-Radio/SimplyPerms/README.md

 SimplyPerms is yet another Permissions plugin manager based on PermissionsBukkit ideas with some new really great features !

-**WARNING : SimplyPerms is not compatible with PermissionsBukkit or other permissions plugins, SimplyPerms will disable all permissions plugins !**
+**WARNING : SimplyPerms is not compatible with PermissionsBukkit or other permissions plugins !**

 ## [Commands][2]